-- identifying the risk factors in the occupation that may leads to injury in future.
+- identifying the risk factors in the occupation that may lead to injury in the future.

-Thus, if you consult a physiotherapist, you can expect the improvement in activities of daily living, occupational health and related stresses, and better overall functional performance in the presence of an impairment.
+Thus, if you consult a physiotherapist, you can expect improvement in activities of daily living, occupational health and related stresses, and better overall functional performance in the presence of impairment.

-Physiotherapist basically have three arrays, which if combined properly can give tremendous improvement in functioning of a human body and thus normal, or near normal life.
+Physiotherapists basically have three arrays, which if combined properly can give a tremendous improvement in the functioning of a human body and thus normal, or near-normal life.
 These arrays are :

-This include the modalities that are applied to get desired results in terms of decreasing pain, increasing range of motion at different joint and improving the muscle performance.
+This includes the modalities that are applied to get desired results in terms of decreasing pain, increasing range of motion at the different joints, and improving muscle performance.
 The modalities include:

 - Hot Packs